 - are unemployed, registered with the Public Employment Service and are available for employment.

-Basic benefits are up to SEK 11,220 per months before tax and are based on how much you previously worked.
-You can apply for these benefits if you
+Basic benefits are up to SEK 11,220 per month before tax and are based on how much you previously worked.
+You can apply for these benefits if you:

 - are not a member of an unemployment insurance fund or have been a member less than 12 months